The Gate Through the Old Elm Tree

 As Christians, we know that courage is a gift from the Holy Spirit.
 It is important for young people to form a relationship with the Holy Spirit and continue, throughout their lives, to grow in that relationship – remain always docile to the tugs and the promptings of the Spirit.
 In order to truly tell the story of Esther, I have woven the Holy Spirit throughout the book – into and around the storylines, always there, always prompting.
 In this fantasy, the eagle, Spiritus, represents the Holy Spirit.

 And finally, when Esther needs to find the words to speak with the King, she prays to the Holy Spirit for the courage to do so and for the words to say.
-I hope you, the reader, also see the same strength and courage given by the Holy Spirit in the other storylines in the book.
+I hope you, the reader, also see the same strength and courage given by the Holy Spirit in the other storylines.

-Here are some of things that I think are teachable moments in this book about Esther, M’Cai, Bartimus, Zahra and Shimei.
+Here are some of things that are teachable moments about Esther, M’Cai, Bartimus, Zahra and Shimei.

-A priest once said in a talk that you are only as good as the average goodness of your five best friends.
+I once heard a priest say that you are only as good as the average goodness of your five best friends.
 Something like that!
 Zahra gives Esther a warning on page 38 that reminds young people to be aware of who they are trusting.
 “Until you know for sure the person you’re dealing with, you need to be mindful of the animal that accompanies them.”
 Do we surround ourselves with people who are good in the eyes of God?
-Not just one or two but our group of friends?
+Not just one or two but our whole group of friends?

 M’Cai and Bartimus arrive in Susa not knowing anyone.
 Through Spiritus’ help, they find people they can trust – Tomas and Mica.
 A friendship built on belief in God and intent on carrying out God’s plans is fellowship.
 Do we have friends like that – fellows – in our lives?
 If so, are we consciously spending time with them in fellowship?